withastro/docs/src/pages/en/guides/environment-variables.md

 <p>

-By default, Vite provides type definition for <ImportMetaEnv /> in `vite/client.d.ts`.
+By default, Vite provides type definition for `import.meta.env` in `vite/client.d.ts`.
 </p>

 While you can define more custom env variables in `.env.[mode]` files, you may want to get TypeScript IntelliSense for user-defined env variables which are prefixed with `PUBLIC_`.